Brqdlev/Modern-Ecommerce-Data-Platform/README.md

 ## 📎 Author

 **Bradley Alojado**
-Soon to be Data Engineer / Analytics Engineer
+BI Developer and soon to be Data Engineer / Analytics Engineer
 Portfolio Project #2

 ---